jgilmore-dev/JoyrideNameDisplay/docs/USER_GUIDE.md

 ### Importing Your List
 1. Click "Import CSV" in the Control Panel
 2. Select your CSV file
-3. The application will automatically display your JoyRide members
+3. The application will automatically display your members
 4. Review the list—every name is important!
 5. Make edits as needed using the "Edit" button